-Triya graduated from University College London with a LLB (Hons) in Law, before completing her LPC at the College of Law in London.
+Triya graduated from University College London with a LLB (Hons) in Law, before completing her LPC with Distinction at the College of Law in London.

 Areas of Expertise

-Triya has over 15 years’ of experience in the Social Housing sector, acting for both charitable and for-profit Registered Providers on a complete range of property matters.
+Triya jointly heads up the Real Estate and Projects Team and has over 15 years of experience in the Social Housing sector, acting on a complete range of property matters.
 Triya’s particular specialism lies in complex development, joint ventures and large scale regeneration projects.
-Many of the projects she has led on have a mixed use element with a development value in excess of £100m.

 Triya provides strategic advice to clients on the structuring of deals, the pre-planning stage, development and construction through to delivery.
 Her client base includes both for-profit and charitable Registered Providers, investors, private developers and local authorities.